-With regard to certain of our information services, including news, the Yahoo Japan Group is involved in the production of content provided to Yahoo!
-JAPAN users.
+With regard to certain of our information services, including news, the Yahoo Japan Group is involved in the production of content provided to our users.
 In all of our content production activities, we aim to produce high-quality, reliable information stated clearly to prevent misunderstanding, free of factual inaccuracies and demagoguery, and respectful of social norms and common decency.
 In case interested parties make claims, the Yahoo Japan Group is responsible for quickly dealing with them.
 Despite our adherence to high standards for content production, interested parties could demand compensation from the Yahoo Japan Group.
-As a result, we could incur substantial expenses or suffer a loss of brand image, which could negatively affect our business performance.
+Even in cases where such demands do not result in our actually making compensation payments, we could nevertheless incur substantial expenses or suffer a loss of brand image, which could negatively affect our business performance.

 f.
-We could be subject to damages that are in fact the responsibility of a third party.
+We could be subject to damage compensations that are in fact the responsibility of a third party.

-To prevent misunderstanding or confusion about the scope of services provided by third parties through agreements with the Yahoo Japan Group and those provided by the Group itself, measures are taken to ensure the understanding and agreement of users through user rules or clauses posted on relevant Yahoo!
-JAPAN sites.
+To prevent misunderstanding or confusion about the scope of services provided by third parties through agreements with the Yahoo Japan Group and those provided by the Group itself, measures are taken to ensure the understanding and agreement of users through Terms of Service and related clauses posted on relevant Yahoo Japan Group websites.
 Even so, it is possible that these measures will fail and that users will demand compensation for damages from the Yahoo Japan Group that are in fact the responsibility of a third party.
 As a result, we could incur substantial expenses or suffer a loss of brand image, which could negatively affect our business performance.

-We assign all responsibility to users and accept no responsibility regarding YAHUOKU!, making no guarantees as to the selection, display, or bidding process for goods or services offered or the formation or honoring of contracts agreed to while using this service.
+The Yahoo Japan Group assigns all responsibility to users and accepts no responsibility regarding YAHUOKU!, making no guarantees as to the selection, display, or bidding process for goods or services offered or the formation or honoring of contracts agreed to while using this service.
 Similarly, a disclaimer published on the Yahoo!
-Shopping site states that we assume no responsibility for the activities, products, services, or Web site content of the many retailers employing these services.
+Shopping site states that we assume no responsibility for the activities, products, services, website content, or content of live channels of the many retailers employing these services.
 Nor do we guarantee that users of these services will be able to purchase goods or services listed by these retailers.
 In addition, we do not accept responsibility for damage, loss, or delay in the delivery of such goods or services.
-It remains possible, however, that users of these services, or related parties, will take legal action against the Yahoo Japan Group for claims or compensation related to the content of its services.
-Such legal action could have a negative impact as a result of monetary obligations or damage to our brand image.
+It remains possible, however, that users of these services.
+As a result of such legal actions against the Yahoo Japan Group for claims or compensation related to the content of our services.
+As a result of such legal actions, we could incur substantial expenses or suffer a loss of brand image, which could negatively affect our business performance.
 Furthermore, it is possible that the treaty regarding the jurisdictions of international courts could result in future legal disputes with users of our services who reside outside of Japan.